dragonflyoss/d7y.io/versioned_docs/version-v2.0.3/setup/runtime/containerd.md

 slug: /setup/runtime/containerd/
 ---

-This documentation will help you to integrate Dragonfly2 into Containerd.
+This documentation will help you to integrate dragonfly into Containerd.
 We recommend to use `mirror`.

 Table of contents: